bhojaraj/java/ReadME.md

   JVM is platform dependent but not JAVA

-  to print something - System.out.print()
+  To print something - System.out.print()

-  to print in separate line - System.out.ptintln()
+  To print in separate line - System.out.ptintln()

+  To run java file, first compile by running the command `javac Basics/Hello.java`, or else can go to folder Basics in terminal and run `javac Hello.java`

+  After compiling, run `java Basics/Hello` or from folder Basics folder `java Hello`

 # Variables
   Similar to other programming languages - variables will be used for memory allocation for data processing